-(d) Stockholders' Participation

-1. State, if any, the measures adopted to promote stockholder participation in the Annual/Special Stockholders' Meeting, including the procedure on how stockholders and other parties interested may communicate directly with the Chairman of the Board, individual directors or board committees.
+- (d) Stockholders' Participation - State, if any, the measures adopted to promote stockholder participation in the Annual/Special Stockholders' Meeting, including the procedure on how stockholders and other parties interested may communicate directly with the Chairman of the Board, individual directors or board committees.
 Include in the discussion the steps the Board has taken to solicit and understand the views of the stockholders as well as procedures for putting forward proposals at stockholders' meetings.

 Measures Adopted Communication Procedure 1.
 In the Annual Stockholders' Meeting, the Chairman of the Board always opens the floor to questions from stockholders after the President's Report.
-Question and answer portion in the Stockholders' Meeting.
-The Company put up a website where contact details are provided.
+2. The Company put up a website where contact details are provided.
 2. Through telephone, telefax , ordinary mail or email.

-- 2. State the company policy of asking shareholders to actively participate in corporate decisions regarding: - a.
+2. State the company policy of asking shareholders to actively participate in corporate decisions regarding:

+- a.
 Amendments to the company's constitution: Subject to Stockholders' approval - b.
-Authorization of additional shares: Subject to Stockholders' approval - Transfer of all or substantially all assets, which in effect results in the sale of the company: Subject to Stockholders' approval - 3.
+Authorization of additional shares: Subject to Stockholders' approval - c.
+Transfer of all or substantially all assets, which in effect results in the sale of the company: Subject to Stockholders' approval - 3.
 Does the company observe a minimum of 15 business days for giving out of notices to the AGM where items to be resolved by shareholders are taken up?
 Yes - a.
-Date of sending out notices: September 6, 2012

-- b.
-Date of the Annual/Special Stockholders' Meeting: October 5, 2012 - 4.
+Date of sending out notices: June 28, 2016 - b.
+Date of the Annual/Special Stockholders' Meeting: July 21, 2016 - 4.
 State, if any, questions and answers during the Annual/Special Stockholders' Meeting.
 As is normally the case, after the Management Report of the President, the Chairman of the Board opened the floor to the stockholders for any questions they may have on the Report and the Audited Financial Statements.
-There had been some questions that were satisfactorily answered, after which, the stockholders applauded as a sign of appreciation for the President's Report. - 5.
-Result of Annual/Special Stockholders' Meeting's Resolutions
+There had been some questions that were satisfactorily answered, after which, the stockholders applauded as a sign of appreciation for the President's Report.

-Resolution Approving Dissenting Abstaining Approval of the Minutes of Previous Stockholders' Meeting 67.59% None None Report of Management and approval of the 2011 Audited Financial Statements 67.59% None None Ratification of the Corporate acts of the Board of Directors and Management 67.59% None None Election of Directors 67.59% None None Appointment of External Auditor 67.59% None None
+Resolution Approving Dissenting Abstaining Approval of the Minutes of Previous Stockholders' Meeting 67.59% None None Report of Management and approval of the 2015 Audited Financial Statements 67.59% None None Ratification of the Corporate acts of the Board of Directors and Management 67.59% None None Election of Directors 67.59% None None Appointment of External Auditor 67.59% None None